hhao99/js-full-stack-boilplate/README.md

 add express, cors, body-parser, cookie-parser, helmet, compression package
 $ npm i express body-parser cookie-parser cors helmet compression

-Express is most popular micro web framework in javascript language, official website [https://expressjs.com](expressjs).
+Express is most popular micro web framework in javascript language, official website [expressjs home](https://expressjs.com).
 We need cors support to avoid the backend refuse the react app web request, add cors package and enable the cors before any route function in the express app.
 Helmet is the express middleware to support the security.
 Body-parser and cookie-parse help us to simplify the body and cookie process in the web application.